fufiprotocol/fufi.whitepaper/fufi.tokenomics.md

 # FuFi Tokens on multiple blockchains

-For embracing fast and wide adoption of FuFi tokens by community users/investors worldwide, FuFi Token will be first issued on following blockchains and their corresponding deployed smart contract addresses are:
-- Ethereum: `to-be-deployed`, amount: 5 billion
-- Binance Smart Chain (BSC): `to-be-deployed`, amount: 5 billion

-Then the tokens from the above two blockchains shall be fully bridged over to Armonia Meta Chain via its well-established [xChain](https://xchain.pro) bridge, in order to participate in FuFi protocols that also run ontop of Armonia Meta Chain.
+`$FFT` will be solely issued as as ERC20 token on Ethereum netowrk for its pervasive ecosystem adoption.
+However, in order to serve its utility and governance token in FuFi protocols, `$FFT` must be bridged over from Ethereum to [Armonia Meta Chain](https://amax.network) via her well-established [xChain](https://xchain.pro) bridge.

 ```html
 Please double confirm the smart contract addresses with https://fufi.foundation for absolute accuracy!